Developer Start Guide¶

-Calculate the function on the inputs and put the variables in the output storage.
+Required: Calculate the function on the inputs and put the variables in the output storage.
+Return None.

 The output_storage list might contain data.
-If an element of output_storage is not None, it has to be of the right type, for instance, for a TensorVariable, it has to be a NumPy ndarray with the right number of dimensions and the correct dtype.
-Its shape and stride pattern can be arbitrary.
-It is not guaranteed that such pre-set values were produced by a previous call to this Op.perform; they could’ve been allocated by another Op’s perform method.
-A Op is free to reuse output_storage as it sees fit, or to discard it and allocate new memory.
+If an element of output_storage is not None, it has to be of the right type, for instance, for a TensorVariable, it has to be a Numpy ndarray, with the right number of dimensions, and the correct dtype.
+Its shape and stride pattern, can be arbitrary.
+It not is guaranteed that it was produced by a previous call to impl.
+It could be allocated by another Op impl is free to reuse it as it sees fit, or to discard it and allocate new memory.